Improve Your Relationship With Food For Better Eating Habits2025-11-29T18:25:53+00:00

 My Services

-One-to-Ones: SPECIAL OFFER: buy three sessions up front and get a 4th session FREE!
+One-to-Ones: SPECIAL OFFER: buy four sessions up front and get the 4th HALF PRICE (£30).
 Contact me via email.

 Fortnightly support group (online): please click here for more information.